 - Official transcripts of previous work

-- Three letters of recommendation (plus English translations if originals are not in English)
+- Three letters of recommendation (plus English translations if originals are not in English) are required, although up to four are allowed.

 For all students (i.e., regardless of whether applicants are external or internal to U-M), application materials go to the Linguistics Admissions Committee, following the normal admissions cycle.